nicolaei/master/docs/thesis/source/02_existing_research.md

 Scanning
 --------

-The aim of scanning in this thesis is to be able to share information about our local network with the clustering algorithm.
-Without this information, the algorithm won't be able to accurately create clusters.
+The aim of scanning the local IEE802.11 network in this thesis is to be able to provide information about adjacent nodes to channel allocation algorithms.
+With this information any given channel allocation algorithm should be able to give the access point an optimal channel.

-Scanning in @IEEE802.11 is handled via management frames, and can be done in one of two ways: Active- or passive scanning.
+Scanning in IEEE802.11 [@IEEE802.11] is handled via management frames, and can be done in one of two ways: Active- or passive scanning.

 Passive scanning, from a STA's perspective, is simply to listen for *beacon frames* that are sent out periodically by all APs.
 These frames contain